✎ Key Points:

-Converting your server as a community service will help you access additional administrative tools that can better help you moderate, run and grow your server.
+Converting your server as a community service will help you access additional administrative tools to help you moderate, run, and grow your server.
 To do that, tap the ‘Get Started’ option showing in the middle of the screen.

 Step 5: Give the permissions and finish the setup

 After clicking on the ‘Get Started’ option, a new screen will come up where you have to verify yourself.
 First, you will enter the ‘Safety checks’ section where you have to give a tick on both the boxes of ‘Verified email required’ and ‘Scan media content from all members’.

 Then select ‘Next’ and enter the next section, ‘Setting up the basics’.
 Here you have to choose one option from the sections ‘Create one for me’ or ‘#general’ to determine where Discord sends the server updates, rules, and guidelines.

 Again click ‘Next’ and enter the last section, ‘Finishing touches’.
 In this section, you can choose whether you remove moderation permission from everyone and default notifications to mentions or not.

 Then give a tick on the ‘I agree and understand’ box after reading their community guidelines, and at last, tap ‘Finish Setup’.

 After clicking the ‘Finish Setup’ option, a new screen will appear with the sections like ‘Set up Welcome Screen’, ‘Apply for Discovery’, and ‘Check Server Insights’.

 Scroll down the page, and you can set your server’s primary language and server description from here, and you can disable your community from here.